 Michael focuses on regional research needs, collaboration opportunities, and natural resource planning at a landscape-scale.
 Michael has specialized experience developing integrated solutions to balance the multifaceted ecological, economic, and social needs of the Lake State’s forest resources.
 Michael holds a BA from Gustavus Adolphus College with majors in Biology and Environmental Studies and an MS in Biological Integration from the University of Minnesota.
 Prior to working for the Forest Stewards Guild, Michael worked with the Wisconsin DNR, Minnesota Forest Resources Council/Minnesota DNR, Sugarloaf: The North Shore Stewardship Association, and USDA Forest Service.
 Michael also operates a southern Minnesota corn and soybean farm that pairs land and water conservation practices with production agriculture.
 He spends his time away from Guild and farming activities engaging in a variety of outdoor adventures with his wife and kids.
 Michael's office is located in Mankato, MN.

 Colleen describes her perfect work as helping people recognize and acknowledge their own connections to their environment.
 She has a Bachelor's Degree in environmental education and a broad background in communications.
 After 10 years with the Wisconsin Department of Natural Resources' Forest Health Program and 14 years with the non-profit, Friends of Pheasant Branch Conservancy, her knowledge directly relates to our communication needs.
 She understands our work with forests and the people who own, manage and recreate within them.
 Colleen maintains our website, member and donor communications, event registrations, e-news, magazine, and Annual Review.
-At home, she enjoys time in the woods and on the water, with her standard poodle, friends and family.
+Outside the Guild, she is a Wisconsin Master Naturalist course instructor, a Certified Mindful Outdoor Guide, and enjoys time in the woods and on the water with friends and family.
 She puts high value on locally sourced, healthy food.
 You'll often hear her say "I belong outside."